getbloc/getbloc.github.io/index.md

 layout: default
 ---

+Bloc is a new platform for bouldering, built by a team of boulderers and technologists.
+We're taking a step back to rethink the way bouldering content is distributed digitally, specifically solving how writers and area developers can share and monetize their content, and how to better consume it on smartphones.

-Bloc is a new platform for bouldering.
-It is reimagined and built from the ground up without the restraints of present solutions.
-Whether you're a publisher, pro climber or amateur rock-fiddler – meet Bloc – your future best friend.
+It is reimagined and built from the ground up, free from the restraints of present solutions.
+Whether you're a publisher, pro climber or amateur rock-fiddler &mdash; meet Bloc &mdash; your future best friend.

 * * *